ScooloV/bbpedia/docs/core_rules.md

 will inevitably not have been activated when

-*1. RECEIVING TEAM,S TURN:* At the start of any drive the receiving team, the offence, takes the firrst
+*1. RECEIVING TEAM,S TURN:* At the start of any drive the receiving team, the offence, takes the first

 team turn.
 *2. KICKING TEAM,S TURN:* After the receiving team have